graphql/graphql-spec/spec/Section 3 -- Type System.md

       characters {"__"} (two underscores).
    3. The field must return a type where {IsOutputType(fieldType)} returns {true}.
    4. For each argument of the field:
+      1. The argument must have a unique name within that field;
+         no two arguments may share the same name.
-      1. The argument must not have a name which begins with the characters {"__"} (two underscores).
+      2. The argument must not have a name which begins with the characters {"__"} (two underscores).
-      2. The argument must accept a type where {IsInputType(argumentType)}
+      3. The argument must accept a type where {IsInputType(argumentType)}
          returns {true}.
 3. An object type may declare that it implements one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements: